 When I started at Integra I had no prior knowledge of relational databases, so I spent the first day devoting myself to learning concepts and how to code in SQL.
 By the end of the first day I was starting to work on simple tasks, and within a couple of weeks I was up to speed with the team and starting to work on relevant projects.
 The experience I gained there was immensely helpful for me in terms of knowing how to work alone and with a team in a professional environment.

-This was my first real experience working 8 hours a day.
+This was my first experience with software engineering.
 Although I wasn't directly coding, I used their proprietary software to create an eBook version of Euclid's Elements with interactive colored diagrams that helped users understand the proofs in the book.
-Thanks to this experience, I found my passion for software engineering.

 I enjoy a variety of hobbies outside of school and work.
 When I have time I like to socialize with friends over some video or board games (Diablo and League tend to be the most common).
 If I'm eating at my desk or just spending some time by myself, I like to watch videos from Rooster Teeth and Achievement Hunter.
 Whenever I'm back in Portland I like to go on hikes with friends to see the sights.